AVAuco/proxemicsnetplus/README.md

     conda create --name <env> --file requirements_retinaFace_detectron_densepose.txt

-###  :black_small_square: Unzipping the Preprocessed Datasets ZIP
+###  :black_small_square: Download and unzipping the Preprocessed Datasets ZIP

-To use the pre-processed datasets, you must first unzip the files.
+To use the pre-processed datasets, you must first download and unzip the files.
 You can use the following command:

     unzip dataset_proxemics.zip
     unzip dataset_pisc.zip